LipsiaGROUP/stecms-coupon-plugin/README.md

-= StecmsCoupon
+## Stecms Coupon Plugin

-This project rocks and uses MIT-LICENSE.
+This plugin provide feature for managing promo and coupon for STECMS.

 ## Installation
 Add this line to your application's Gemfile: